SCS-ASSE-FS21-Tutors/tapas/doc/architecture/decisions/0012-design-decision-communication.md

 ## Decision

 Our architecture allows a choreographic communication between services.
-Therefore we can avoid a single point of failure.
+Therefore, we can avoid a single point of failure.
 On the other hand the communication between the Executor Pool and the Executor is orchestrated by the Executor Pool .
-Therefore we are utilizing an hybrid approach.
+Therefore, we are utilizing a hybrid approach.

 ## Consequences